 Recycled Asphalt Shingles

 Walbec does not limit our recycling efforts to RAP.
 We are doing our part to stop the waste of products that can be recycled.
 Products recycled from other industries and incorporated into new asphalt pavements include asphalt shingles, tires, glass, and foundry sand.
-One of the more recent developments in waste material reuse involves Recycled Asphalt Shingles (RAS).
-We are doing our part to stop this waste of an environmentally sensitive, economically viable and recyclable product.
+Recycled Asphalt Shingles (RAS) are an environmentally sensitive, economically viable, and recyclable product.

 - 10 million tons of waste shingles are produced each year in the United States

 - 9.5 million tons (95%) of this waste goes into landfills

 - Recycling asphalt shingles reduces demand for asphalt cement

 - Using RAS lowers construction costs